NREL/OpenStudio-ERI/docs/source/software_connection.rst

 chiller                  true            HydronicDistribution or HydronicAndAirDistribution  electricity        kW/ton                                         (required) cooling tower            true            HydronicAndAirDistribution                          electricity
 =======================  ==============  ==================================================  =================  =======================  ====================  ===============  =============================

+For an air conditioner connect to a furnace, the fan power may only be provided for one of the two systems.

 Central air conditioners can also have the ``CompressorType`` specified; if not provided, it is assumed as follows: